-	All students accepted to the GIP will be awarded a Global Internship Program Scholarship.
-GIP scholarship amounts vary by student, and award amounts are based on location of internship, length of internship, the student's need, and the student's merit.
-The internship placement application process includes the GIP scholarship application essay.
+All students accepted to the GIP will be awarded a Global Internship Program Award.
+GIP award amounts vary by student, and are based on location of internship, length of internship, the student's need, and the student's merit.
+The internship placement application process includes the GIP award application essay.

 The estimated budget for this internship is as follows:

 ||Estimated cost PHL - OPO